-In this example, the previous paragraph was about character flaws, and the new paragraph will be about his lack of recognition.
+In this example, the previous paragraph was punishment being deserved.
+The new paragraph will focus on her providential outlook.

 Working Bibliography: An ongoing list of possible sources gleaned from indexes and computer databases.
 Usually, out of four items, you'll find one good source.